-- A. Grease Traps shall be constructed of sound durable materials, not subject to excessive corrosion or decay. - B. Grease traps materials shall meet the American National Standards Institute, Inc. (ANSI) and International Association of Plumbing and Mechanical Officials (IAPMO) standards. - C. Grease traps shall be installed and connected to provide easy accessibility for inspection, cleaning, and removal of the collected FOG at any time.
-They should be located close to the fixture(s) discharging the FOG waste stream. - D. Grease traps shall have a properly sized flow control restrictor and be vented.
+- A. Grease Traps shall be constructed of sound durable materials, not subject to excessive corrosion or decay. - B. Grease interceptors shall be water and gas tight. - C. Grease traps materials shall meet the American National Standards Institute, Inc. (ANSI) and International Association of Plumbing and Mechanical Officials (IAPMO) standards. - D. Grease traps shall be installed and connected to provide easy accessibility for inspection, cleaning, and removal of the collected FOG at any time.
+They should be located close to the fixture(s) discharging the FOG waste stream. - E. Grease traps shall have a properly sized flow control restrictor and be vented. - F. Prefabricated gravity grease traps shall be permanently and legibly marked with the following: - Manufacturer's name or trademark, or both - Model number - Capacity - Month and year of manufacture